cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 Self-check exercises
 ::::::::::::::::::::

-This section has some questions you can use to check your understanding of the material above.
+This section has some questions you can use to check your understanding of entity-relationship diagrams and data modeling.

 .. fillintheblank:: erd_self_test_elements_1